Smeaton's Tower on Plymouth Hoe, Plymouth UK

 Background

-The programme will involve the delivery of a number of high-quality research projects addressing the determinants of health inequalities.
-It will support council staff to undertake research and commissioners to use the evidence to inform decision making and spending decisions, in ways which lead to improved quality of life.
+The programme involves the delivery of a number of high-quality research projects addressing the determinants of health inequalities.
+It supports council staff to undertake research and commissioners to use the evidence to inform decision making and spending decisions, in ways which lead to improved quality of life.

 The programme lead is the Public Health Department of Plymouth City Council, with the University as the lead academic partner providing its extensive research expertise.
 Other partners include Plymouth Octopus, the wider voluntary and community sector, the NHS, business, and other academic groups.

 A joint Plymouth City Council and University of Plymouth research team embedded within the council has been set up to work alongside those delivering changes designed to address the wider determinants of health and collaborate with specialist university researchers.
-Public Partnerships will be developed through links to existing organisations and the engagement of individuals during specific projects.
+Public Partnerships have been developed through links to existing organisations and the engagement of individuals during specific projects.

-Informed by a Human Learning Systems philosophy and building on the existing use of Appreciative Inquiry (AI), the team will use a range of methods suited to understanding complex dynamic systems: evidence synthesis, quantitative analysis of routine data, realist informed observation and interviews and health economics.
+Informed by a Human Learning Systems philosophy and building on the existing use of Appreciative Inquiry (AI), the team uses a range of methods suited to understanding complex dynamic systems: evidence synthesis, quantitative analysis of routine data, realist informed observation and interviews and health economics.

 Aims